Russell Springs, Kansas – On the Smoky Hill Trail

 However, the town grew in the following years until its population peaked at 198 in 1940.

 Though Russell Springs remained very small, efforts to move the county seat to the larger town of Oakley were defeated in 1937, 1945, and 1960.
-However, in 1963, Russell Springs lost the election, and the county offices were moved to Oakley, which had prospered through the years due largely to the Union Pacific Railroad.
+However, in 1963, Russell Springs lost the election, and the county offices were moved to Oakley, which had prospered through the years mainly due to the Union Pacific Railroad.

 The school in Russell Springs, Kansas is closed today by Kathy Weiser-Alexander.